 - Fever and headaches.

-As with any medication though, if you notice any symptoms after taking them it’s wise to stop taking them and contact a medical professional.
+As with any medication, if you notice any symptoms after taking them it’s wise to stop taking them and contact a medical professional.

 Nytol Herbal One-A-Night information

-This version only contains one active ingredient, valerian 385 mg, and comes with fewer warnings.
+This version only contains one active ingredient, valerian 385 mg, and came with fewer warnings.

 Similar precautions are advised in terms of when not to take it: